NuGet/docs.microsoft.com-nuget/docs/reference/nuspec.md

 #### icon

 It is a path to an image file within the package, often shown in UIs like nuget.org as the package icon.
 Image file size is limited to 1 MB.
 Supported file formats include JPEG and PNG.
-We recommend an image resoulution of 64x64.
+We recommend an image resolution of 64x64.

 For example, you would add the following to your nuspec when creating a package using nuget.exe: